jhusain/asyncgenerator/README.md

 // Convert any DOM event into an async generator Observable.fromEvent = function(dom, eventName) {
-  // An Observable is created by passing the defn of its observer method return new Observable(function observer(generator) {
+  // An Observable is created by passing the defn of its observer method to its constructor return new Observable(function observer(generator) {
       var handler,
         decoratedGenerator =